Thalys: Routes

-Beyond Brussels, the main cities Thalys trains reach are Antwerp, Rotterdam, Amsterdam, Liège, Aachen and Cologne.
-Trains to these destinations run partly on dedicated high-speed tracks, and partly on conventional tracks shared with normal-speed trains.
-The high-speed lines used by Thalys are HSL 1 between Paris and Brussels, HSL 4/HSL-Zuid between Antwerp and Amsterdam, and the HSL 2 and HSL 3 between Brussels and Aachen.
-For its seasonal operations within France, other high-speed lines are used.
+Beyond Brussels, the main cities Thalys trains reached are Antwerp, Rotterdam, Amsterdam, Liège, Aachen and Cologne.
+Trains to these destinations ran partly on dedicated high-speed tracks, and partly on conventional tracks shared with normal-speed trains.
+The high-speed lines formerly used by Thalys are HSL 1 between Paris and Brussels, HSL 4/HSL-Zuid between Antwerp and Amsterdam, and the HSL 2 and HSL 3 between Brussels and Aachen.
+For its seasonal operations within France, other high-speed lines were used.

 Journeys from Brussels (Brussels-South) to Paris (Gare du Nord) are normally 1 hour and 22 minutes, for a distance of approximately 300 km.
-The peak service speed is 300 km/h while travelling a dedicated high-speed railway track, which is typically electrified at 25 kV AC OHLE.
+The peak service speed is 300 km/h while travelling a dedicated high-speed railway track, which is typically electrified at 25 kV AC by an overhead line.

-The ligne à grande vitesse (LGV) link with Charles de Gaulle Airport allowed Air France to withdraw its air service between Paris and Brussels; instead, Air France books seats on Thalys trains.
+The ligne à grande vitesse (LGV) link with Charles de Gaulle Airport allowed Air France to withdraw its air service between Paris and Brussels; instead, Air France transfers connecting passengers onto Thalys trains.
 Thalys has been given the IATA designator 2H.
 This is used in conjunction with American Airlines and Delta Air Lines.
 American Airlines has a code-sharing agreement with Thalys for rail service from Charles de Gaulle airport to Brussels-South.
 The airline alliance SkyTeam also has a code-sharing agreement with Thalys for rail service connecting its hub Amsterdam Schiphol Airport with Antwerp-Centraal and Bruxelles Midi/Brussel Zuid.
-Thalys and the Dutch flagcarrier KLM jointly collaborate on AirRail, an initiative to encourage passengers to travel by train to connect with KLM flights; this effort led to KLM ending its air route between Brussels and Amsterdam.
+Thalys and the Dutch flagcarrier KLM jointly collaborate on AirRail, an initiative to encourage passengers to travel by train to connect with KLM flights; this effort led to KLM reducing air services between Brussels and Amsterdam.